 Quick check

-Use the equation on the diagonal.
+Use on the diagonal.

 Solution